Chile

 • Daypack or small backpack

-LANDED has also prepared this packing list for travelers visiting Patagonia.
+LANDED has also prepared a special packing list for travelers visiting Patagonia.

 How safe is Chile?